rwlarson2024/CS2400_spaghettiCode/README.md

 We used JUnit as our Java unit testing framework to demonstrate our understanding on binary trees as well as their operations, including finding the post-order traversal, the height of the tree or a node on the tree, and the number of nodes on a tree or a subtree of a given node.

-The video was recorded using OBS Studio and was edited using Adobe Premier.
+The video was recorded using OBS Studio and was edited using Adobe Premiere Pro.

 Javadoc's start page -  https://project3-rosy.vercel.app/allclasses-index.html